-Each yearly subscriber will be entitled to the se lection of 50 cents worth of plain patterns, from the lesign in the book, or from the show room, or they may be ordered and sent by mail any time during the year, by paying the postage.
-Splendid inducements to Canvassers.
+Each yearly subscriber will be entitled to the se lection of 50 cents worth of plain patterns, from the lesign in the book, or from the show room, or they may be ordered and sent by mail any time during he year, by paying the postage.
+Splendid induce ments to Canvassers.
 Summer number will be ready on or about the First of May.
 April 29, 1862.

-OMNIBUS LINE BETWEEN GREENCISTLE AND WAYNESBORO THE undersigned would respectfully announce to

-L the traveling public, that a very Large and Commodious Omnibus is run daily between Greencastle and Waynesboro' by him, leaving Waynesboro' in the morning and reaching Greencastle in due time for the early train Eastward, on the Franklin Railroad, and leaving Greencastle, on the arrival of the train from the East, returning to Waynesboro' on the same day.
+OMNIBUS LINE BETWEEN GREFNCISTLE AND WAYNESBORO'.
+THE undersigned would respectfully announce to is run daily between Greencastle and Waynesboro' by him, leaving Waynesboro' in the morning and reaching Greencastle in due time for the early train Eastward, on the Franklin Railroad, and leaving Greencastle, on the arrival of the train from the East, returning to Waynesboro' on the same day.